 The beauty comes in doing a design cheaply and simply.
 This is both a skill and an art.

-Hire out versus finding a solution
+Real-world example: hire out versus finding a solution

 Everyday activity: you hire someone to organize all your business finances.
 With all the numbers, you become overwhelmed with managing everything yourself.

-Instead, you decide to write your very own app.
+Instead, you decide to write your own app.
 It’ll take time to write the app, but moving forward it’ll be cost-free.

 Plus, you can add way more cool features than anything you could ever pay for.
 A win-win!